beegee-tokyo/Hydroponic-Control-System/README.md

 ## Software on the WisGate Connect RAK7391

 ### Docker containers
-All applications used on the WisGate Connect is installed using Docker.
+All applications used on the WisGate Connect are installed using Docker.
 This makes the setup and the maintainence much simpler.
 For the installation of the application a docker-compose.yml file was used.
 The yaml file can be found in [docker-compose.yml](./docker-compose.yml).

 ⚠️This yaml file works for my installation, but you should carefully adjust it to your requirments.
 Special the udp-packet-forwarder needs to be updated with new gateway EUI's and their location info.⚠️